intranda/goobi-plugin-step-datacite-doi/plugin/README.md

 The element `"doiMapping"`
 specifies the path to the mapping file.

+The element `"typeForDOI"`
+specifies the DocStruct type which will be given DOIs.
+If this is empty or missing, the top DocStruct only will be given a DOI; if it contains the name of a sub-DocStruct, then these will be given DOIs

 The element `"allowTaskFinishButtons"`
 allows the task to be stopped from within the plugin.